 Along with technical qualities of a 50mm lens Bresson didn’t like distortion, he didn’t like to “shout.”

 Remember that Henri Cartier-Bresson started and ended his life as a painter.
-The kind of distortion with even a 35mm Leica lens would be very difficult to achieve and rather ugly in a painting.
-The 50mm lens is the widest lens that allows you to take pictures that look like paintings without distortion.
+The distortion of even a high quality 35mm Leica is much higher than the visual perspective of a painting.
+From this quote above it seems clear Bresson determined that 50mm lens is the widest lens allowing pictures that look like paintings without distortion.

-- “That’s why he only shot with one lens his whole career: it’s all he could afford, and he came from a very wealthy family!“ [return]
+“That’s why he only shot with one lens his whole career: it’s all he could afford, and he came from a very wealthy family!” ↩

 “Sure Henri cartier-Bresson shot with a 50mm lens but I don’t recommend the focal length.
 Why?
 A friend recently made a point that interested me.
 Henri cartier-Bresson was shooting in the mid 20th century, where streets weren’t as narrow or crowded as nowadays.
 Therefore a 50mm would have probably served him pretty well.
 However nowadays if you live in the city, things are always jam packed.
 I would state that the 35mm is equivalent today to the 50mm hcb used in his time.” ↩